arazig/arazig/README.md

 ### Hi there 👋

-- 😄 I’m currently working on Data Sciences project
+- 😄 I’m currently working on Academic Data Science projects
 - 🌱 I’m currently learning Statistiques and ML at @ENSAE PARIS

 Here is an overline of some of the reports made on the occasion of different projects made available on GitHub :✨